 From Our House to Your Home

-At Watch House we want you to be as excited as we are when it comes to coffee, and be able to enjoy a great brew even if you can’t get to your favourite House.
-We’ve developed a range of information and brew guides to help you understand the important points for achieving a consistently delicious cup, and give you the confidence and skills to experiment with brewing at home.
+We want you to be as excited as we are when it comes to coffee, and able to enjoy a great brew even if you can’t get to your favourite House.
+Here you’ll find a range of brewing guides and information which we hope will help you understand the important points for achieving a consistently delicious cup, and give you the confidence and skills to experiment with brewing at home.

 Basic Brewing Principles